 We analyze the benefits of performing a drop test, how it should be carried out and what standards require it, and some other information.

-What is a drop test and why should you carry it out
+What is a drop test and why you should to carry it out?

 A drop test, or free fall test, simulates vertical and rotational impacts that can put goods at risk in the context of a distribution cycle, mainly during handling and storage.